-We recently added two new languages to the Amara language selector: Mirandese from Portugal and Nhengatu from Brazil.
+Two new subtitle languages are now supported on Amara: Mirandese from Portugal and Nhengatu from Brazil.
 We are happy to share more about these languages!
 Mirandese (mwl) Mirandese is part of the Indo-European language family and it is spoken in the Northeast population of Portugal.
-It is a co-official language of the … Continue reading New to Amara: Mirandese and Nhengatu
+It is a co-official language of the town Miranda do … Continue reading New to Amara: Mirandese and Nhengatu

 Since the publication of Mary L. Gray and Siddharth Suri’s book Ghost Work: How to Stop Silicon Valley from Building a New Global Underclass, readers from around the world have been able to learn more about Amara On Demand (AOD), a sustainability program of the Participatory Culture Foundation (PCF).
 Through discussions with AOD linguists, the … Continue reading Video: Mary L. Gray Speaks About the New Book “Ghost Work”